Makarets/redux-calendar/README.md

 To start express server:
-	1.go to the directory "api"
+1. go to the directory "api"
-	2.into the console run: npm install
+2. into the console run: npm install
-	3.into the console run: npm start
+3. into the console run: npm start

 To start resct app:
 	1.go to the directory "client"